Special Transition and Extraordinary Phase on the Surface of a Two-Dimensional Quantum Heisenberg Antiferromagnet: Introduction

-In this work, we reexamine the spin-1/2 quantum Heisenberg model on the dimerized square lattice, which is shown in Fig. \ref{fig:lattice}.
-The surface was found to show the nonordinary transition in the presence of dangling spins, and show the ordinary transition otherwise \cite{Ding2018}.
-Starting from the non-dangling surface, we show that increasing the surface coupling leads to a special transition into an extraordinary phase.
-The extraordinary phase has a long-range antiferromagnetic order on the surface, in sharp contrast to the extraordinary-log phase of the 3D classical O(2) and O(3) models.
-Moreover, we find the critical exponents at the special transition are distinct from those of the special transition of the 3D classical O(3) model \cite{ParisenToldin2021} and the nonordinary transition in the quantum Heisenberg antiferromagnets with dangling spins \cite{Zhang2017, Ding2018, Weber2018, Zhu2021}, thus indicate a new surface universality class of the 3D O(3) Wilson-Fisher critical point.
+In this work, we reexamine the spin-1/2 quantum Heisenberg model on a dimerized square lattice, which is shown in Fig. \ref{fig:lattice} (a).
+At the bulk QCP, it was found to show the nonordinary critical behavior on the surface formed by cutting the strong bonds and exposing dangling spins, and show the ordinary critical behavior otherwise \cite{Ding2018}.
+Starting from the ordinary phase of the nondangling surface, we show that increasing the surface coupling leads to a special transition into an extraordinary phase, which is illustrated in the surface phase diagram in Fig. \ref{fig:lattice} (b).
+The extraordinary phase has a long-range AF order on the surface, in sharp contrast to the extraordinary-log phase of the 3D classical O(2) and O(3) models.
+Moreover, we find that the critical exponents at the special transition are distinct from those at the special transition of the 3D classical O(3) model \cite{ParisenToldin2021}, thus indicate a new surface universality class of the 3D O(3) Wilson-Fisher theory.